Severson-Group/AMDC-Hardware/Accessories/ExpansionBoard_DAC/README.md

 ## Documentation

-Documentation about the design of this expansion board is located in then [docs folder.](docs/)
+Documentation about the design of this expansion board is located here: [docs.amdc.dev/accessories/dac/](https://docs.amdc.dev/accessories/dac/)